Skyrmion on magnetic tunnel junction: weaving quantum transport with micro-magnetism: Abstract

 \section{Abstract}

-Over the last two decades, non-trivial magnetic textures, especially the magnetic skyrmion family, have been extensively explored out of fundamental interest, and diverse possible applications.
-Given the possible technological and scientific ramifications of skyrmion-texture on magnetic tunnel junction (ST-MTJ), in this work, we present non-equilibrium Green's function (NEGF) based description of ST-MTJs both for Néel and Bloch textures, to capture the spin/charge current across different voltages, temperatures, and sizes.
-We predict the emergence of a textured spin current from the uniform layer of the ST-MTJs, along with a radially varying, asymmetrical voltage dependence of spin torque.
-We delineate the voltage-induced rotation of the spin current texture, coupled with the appearance of helicity in spin current, particularly in the case of Néel skyrmions on MTJs.
-We describe the TMR roll-off in ST-MTJ with lower cross-sectional area and higher temperature based on transmission spectra analysis.
-We also introduce a computationally efficient coupled spatio-eigen framework of NEGF to address the 3D-NEGF requirement of the ST-MTJs.
-With analytical underpinning, we establish the generic nature of the spatio-eigen framework of NEGF, alleviating the sine-qua-non of the 3D-NEGF for systems that lack transnational invariance and simultaneous eigen-basis in the transverse directions.
+Over the last two decades, non-trivial magnetic textures, especially the magnetic skyrmion family, have been extensively explored out of fundamental interest and for diverse possible applications.
+Given the possible technological and scientific ramifications of skyrmion-texture on magnetic tunnel junctions (Sk-MTJs), in this work, we present a non-equilibrium Green's function (NEGF) based description of Sk-MTJs for both Néel and Bloch textures to capture the spin/charge current across different voltages, temperatures, and sizes.
+We predict the emergence of a textured spin current from the uniform layer of the Sk-MTJs, along with a radially varying, asymmetric voltage dependence of spin torque.
+We discuss the identification of Néel-type and Bloch-type skyrmions, including their helicity, based on local measurements of the spin current.
+We describe the tunneling magnetoresistance (TMR) roll-off in Sk-MTJs with lower cross-sectional areas and higher temperatures based on transmission spectra analysis.
+Additionally, considering the significant implications of MTJ scaling, we uncover the scaling effects in all skyrmion(AS)-MTJs, where both contacts host skyrmions.
+We demonstrate the impact of scaling on TMR, spin, and charge currents, providing a pathway for the Sk/AS-MTJs design optimization with miniaturization.
+We also introduce a computationally efficient, analytically grounded coupled spatio-eigen framework of NEGF, alleviating the sine qua non of the 3D-NEGF for systems that lack translational invariance in the transverse direction, such as Sk/AS-MTJs.